aestellwag/twilio-byoc-inbound-outbound-routing-solution/README.md

-# Twilio BYOC Trunk - Sample Solution for Inbound and Outbound Dialing (Alpha release - please test within your environment)
+# Twilio BYOC Trunk - Sample Solution for Inbound and Outbound Dialing (Alpha version)

 Twilio supports the ability to leverage their existing carrier replationship by creating a BYOC (Bring Your Own Carrier) trunk.
 Requirements can be found here: https://www.twilio.com/docs/voice/bring-your-own-carrier-byoc